 - Sub the maple syrup with molasses if you prefer its unique rich flavour.

-- Use any different type of dried beans you prefer.
-I like the creamy texture of white navy beans, but if you want a larger, heartier variety, try white or red kidney beans.
+- Use another variety of dried beans.
+I like the creamy texture of white navy beans, but if you want a larger, heartier variety, try white kidney beans.
+Do not use red kidney beans, as they are not recommended for slow cooking due to potential toxin release.

 Can I prepare ahead?